tedneward/Azgaarnoth/Magic/Items/wearable-of-resistance.md

 # *Clothing/Defense/Ornament* of Resistance
 *rare (requires attunement)*

-You have resistance to one type of damage while you wear this armor.
+You have resistance to one type of damage while you wear this item.

 d10 | Damage Type
 --- |---------